Geolm/leanUI/README.md

 - Animation framerate independant, uses delta time between frames.
 - No per-widget state is stored — transitions are computed implicitly based on widget identity.

 This gives small UIs a fluid, modern feel without adding complexity to your code.

 ---

+## Layout

+Very simple and effective (no rows, no columns)
+- Horizontal alignment : left, center or right
+- Manually call to ui_newline to make a carriage return

 ## Example